 Latex has many advantages over a traditional mattress.
 They are resilient because latex foam has a bounciness that no other material can match–not even synthetic latex.
 The natural structure allows the latex to compress and immediately spring back to its original shape to provide the ultimate in support systems that will last over 20 years without any changes.
 Latex mattresses are body contouring as the foam compresses under your hips and shoulders and it extends beyond that to support your legs and waist.
 Latex mattresses have the bounciness that has a quicker reaction than even memory foam to contour with each move you make.
 Latex is eco-friendly, as it doesn’t kill the rubber trees that are harvested for production.

 In addition to all-natural latex foam, manufacturers have created synthetic latex, although it may be less durable, cushioning, and buoyant than the all-natural latex.

 Synthetic latex is created in a laboratory, many times at the foam manufacturing site.
 This removes the need to have latex shipped in from rubber tree farms after harvesting it, so the cost is smaller to make synthetic latex.
 It is usually manufactured using the Talalay production process to make a stronger more comfortable product.

 Many mid-grade latex mattress manufacturers use blended latex.
 They add a small percentage of natural latex to a synthetic product to increase quality and resilience.
 These products still don’t have the bounciness and body contouring of real latex, though some consumers on a budget may purchase these blended latex mattresses.

-In the end, you need to make a choice between which brand of latex you prefer.
-Both the Talalay and Dunlop latex mattresses will provide you with a long lasting product that offers the ultimate in comfort and a luxurious sleeping surface.
+Because there are different latex types, in the end, you need to make a choice between which brand of latex you prefer.
+Both the Talalay and Dunlop latex mattresses will provide you with a long-lasting product that offers the ultimate in comfort and a luxurious sleeping surface.